Ootlah Logo

 Swim in Bimmah Sinkhole

-This large, naturally formed swimming pool is located near Wadi Shab, near the main road.
+This large, naturally formed swimming pool is located near Wadi Shab which is one of the most interesting oman tourist places near the main road.
 Cool off with a splash in the mad blue-colored bath.
 According to legend, the hole was formed by a giant meteor.
 Oman is a hidden gem because there are many things to do and discover.
 We suggest you head to Oman to discover the top sights by booking Oman tours with Ootlah.

 Customer Reviews